 What are Moving Averages?

-Moving Averages are trend following lagging indicator.
+Moving Averages are a trend-following lagging indicator.
 They basically help in ‘filtering out’ the noises from the price fluctuations, giving a clearer picture of the stock’s direction.

 There are two types of commonly used Moving Averages – Simple Moving Average (SMA) and the Exponential Moving Average (EMA).